 His most significant move, however, probably hurt him in the long run — although it ultimately saved Apple.

 Apple buys NeXT

 In December 1996, Apple bought NeXT, the computer company Jobs founded after leaving Apple a decade earlier.
 The $429 million deal brought Jobs back to Apple to support Amelio as an adviser.
 The primary reason for buying NeXT was to get hold of its next-gen operating system, which eventually morphed into OS X.

 At the time, Apple had been struggling with its ill-fated Copland OS, which was designed to replace the aging System 7.

 From an outsider perspective, three events conspired to cost Amelio his job at Apple.

 The first was that his changes weren’t aggressive enough.
 Apple desperately needed new ideas and strategies.
 But Amelio wasn’t viewed as the type of marketing genius who could deliver them.
-Unlike the tightly polished keynotes Apple delivers today, Amelio’s meandering speeches proved short on substance.
+Unlike the tightly polished media events Apple delivers today, Amelio’s meandering speeches proved short on substance.

 Amelio leaves with a windfall

 When asked to leave Apple, Amelio initially protested.
 He said he simply needed more time to turn the company around.
 As it happened, Jobs later pursued many of Amelio’s strategies — simplifying Apple’s product lines, hoarding cash, releasing some great products.
 (In fact, Jobs would take them one step further.)

 In the end, Amelio left Apple with a high-seven-figure payout and 130,960 shares of AAPL stock.